SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/01-Problem-02.md

 [slide]
 # Time for Lunch
 ## Description
-During the lunch break you want to watch an episode from your favorite series.
+During your lunch break you want to watch an episode of your favorite TV series.

-Your task is to write a program that will help you determine whether you have enough time to watch the episode.
+Your task is to write a program that will help you determine whether you have enough time to watch an entire episode.

-In the lunch break you spend time to have lunch and to unwind.
+During your lunchbreak you should also take some time to eat and relax.

-The time for lunch will be 1/8 of the break time and the time for relaxing will be 1/4 of the break time.
+You know, that the time you need to finish your lunch takes up precisely `1/8`(an eight) of your break and the time you need for relaxation will be exactly `1/4` (a quarter) of your total break time.

 ## Input
-You receive 3 lines from the console:
+YYou will receive 3 lines from the console:
 - Name of the series - string
 - Duration of an episode - whole number in the range \[10… 90\]
-- Duration of the break - whole number in the range \[10… 120\]
+- Break duration - whole number in the range \[10… 120\]

 ## Output
-Print on the console one line:
+The output should consist of one line:

-- If the time is enough to watch the episode: `You have enough time to watch {name of the series} and left with {time left} minutes free time.`
+- If there is enough time to watch an episode:

+`You have enough time to watch {name of the series} and left with {time left} minutes free time.`

-- If the time is not enough: `You don't have enough time to watch {name of the series}, you need {time needed} more minutes.` Round the time up to the nearest whole number.
+- If there is not enough time:

+`You don't have enough time to watch {name of the series}, you need {time needed} more minutes.` Round the time up to the nearest whole number.

 [code-task title="Time for Lunch" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]